Table of Contents

-Add Stages to Your App
+Adding Stages to Your App

 Requirements

 If this is your first time creating an app, you'll need to know some basics about adding tables, fields, pages, and views.
-You can start by reading our Builder Basics section
+You can start by reading our Builder Basics section.

 Steps